ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-peter o Dooly, in Hast.
+eter o Dooly, in Hast.
 Courtship in Church.
 A young .gentleman

 happening to sit at church in a pew adjoining one